angegar/angegar.github.io/docs/Kubernetes/kubernetes-basics/README.md

  `kubectl describe svc confluence-svc -n demo`

-**Note: You will see 2 IPs adresses matching the 2 pods created**
+**Note: You will see 2 IPs addresses matching the 2 pods created**

 Is your service publicly accessible :

 `kubectl get svc confluence-svc -n demo`

-**Note: the external IP is empty, this is because a sevice of type ClusterIP is not internet facing.**
+**Note: the external IP is empty, this is because a service of type ClusterIP is not internet facing.**

 ## Make your service publicly accessible

-List aws loadbalancers
+List AWS load balancers

 `aws elbv2 describe-load-balancers`